-We are specialists in helping overseas-based buyers purchase New Zealand property.
-The legal process for foreign investment can be complex depending on your circumstances — and getting it wrong can mean your contract is unenforceable, the purchase must be unwound, and financial penalties may apply.
+Buying New Zealand property as an overseas person is possible - but the rules are strict, and getting them wrong can mean a sale and purchase agreement is unenforceable, a purchase has to be unwound, and financial penalties can apply.
+We are specialists in this area.
+We assess your situation, tell you exactly what is possible, and handle everything that follows.
 We act as your advocate at every stage, liaise with the Overseas Investment Office (OIO) on your behalf, and make sure you buy with complete confidence.

 Who can purchase property in New Zealand?

 The first step is working out whether you are legally entitled to buy.
-Depending on your circumstances, you may need to apply to the OIO for consent before you can sign a contract.
+Depending on your circumstances, you may need to apply to the OIO for consent before you can sign an agreement.

 You can purchase without applying to the OIO if you: